driesvints/vat-calculator/README.md

 in the `providers` array.

-The `VatCalculator` Facade will be installed automatically within the Service Provider.
+The `VatCalculator` Facade will be installed automatically within the Service Provider, but if you want you can of course add it to the `aliases` array.

+	'VatCalculator' => Mpociot\VatCalculator\Facades\VatCalculator::class

 <a name="usage" />
 ## Usage